Mean as a Snake

 Yep, mean as a snake.

-other spellings: ornery as a snake
+variations: mean as a striped snake

 ★ This saying reflects rural life where venomous snakes pose real danger.
 It’s a quick way to paint a mental picture of someone’s bad temper without getting fancy. ★

-Origin
+Origin and Etymology

 Documented in 19th- and early 20th-century Southern/Appalachian speech.
 Snakes like copperheads, rattlers, and moccasins were common hazards, making "mean as a snake" a natural simile for anger and danger.

-Notes
+Usage Notes

 Still common in Southern and Appalachian talk, especially among older generations.
 Recognized elsewhere but feels distinctly country and old-timey in delivery.